tableau/TabPy/docs/server-config.md

 ## Authentication

-TabPy supports basic access authentication (see [https://en.wikipedia.org/wiki/Basic_access_authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) for more details).
+TabPy supports two authentication methods, which can be enabled independently or at the same time: basic access authentication (see [https://en.wikipedia.org/wiki/Basic_access_authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) for more details) and OAuth/JWT Bearer token authentication.

 ### Enabling Authentication